Auxiliary Class Based Multiple Choice Learning: Auxiliary class based Multiple Choice Learning

-where $D_{KL}$ denotes the KL divergence, $\beta$ and $\gamma$ are the penalty parameters, and $v_j^m$ is the indicator variable as defined in~\eqref{eq:smcl_loss}. $w_{c(j)}^m$ is an element of binary flag matrix of the dimension $(N_c \times M)$ where $c(j)$ denotes the class index for each input example $\bx_j$, and $N_c$ is the total number of classes.
+} where $D_{KL}$ denotes the KL divergence, $\beta$ and $\gamma$ are the penalty parameters, and $v_j^m$ is the indicator variable as defined in~\eqref{eq:smcl_loss}. $w_{c(j)}^m$ is an element of binary flag matrix of the dimension $(N_c \times M)$ where $c(j)$ denotes the class index for each input example $\bx_j$, and $N_c$ is the total number of classes.
 This matrix is generated by the cumulative sum of $v_j^m$ until the epoch reaches the threshold, $T_{\tau}$.
 Each element of the matrix is converted to a binary flag by choosing the top-$K$ counts, row-wise, where $K$ means the set number of models for each class.
 Therefore, $w_{c(j)}^m$ implies that the $m$-th model is specialized in the class of the input example $\bx_j$, and this specific class will be assigned to the $m$-th model until the end of the training.
-As shown in \figref{fig:la_flow}, when the epoch is 10, about 2$\sim$3~$\%$ of the inputs from each class are not assigned properly to the specialized models using CMCL.
-From the perspective of specialization, these inputs become potential noise, which indeed affect the performance.
-In the case of AMCL, each model becomes a specialist for certain classes with the purity of high intensity compared to the other MCL methods.
+Therefore, AMCL trains each model to become a specialist for certain classes with the purity of high intensity compared to the other MCL methods.